Treyu2023/FlashVSR_plus_pinokio/README.md

 ## Project Background
 FlashVSR was generously released via [OpenImagingLab](https://github.com/OpenImagingLab/FlashVSR) to the open-source community.
 Their team's README is detailed below!

-This project builds upon the excellent fork [lihaoyun6/FlashVSR_plus](https://github.com/lihaoyun6/FlashVSR_plus), which introduced several key optimizations to the original FlashVSR project
+This project builds upon this excellent fork [lihaoyun6/FlashVSR_plus](https://github.com/lihaoyun6/FlashVSR_plus), which introduced several key optimizations to the original FlashVSR project

 ### Features from Upstream Fork
-The FlashVSR_plus fork laid the groundwork with the following notable enhancements:
+The FlashVSR_plus fork laid the groundwork with several notable enhancements, including:
 * Replaced Block-Sparse-Attention with Sparse_SageAttention.
 * Added DiT tiling and other memory optimizations to significantly reduce VRAM requirements.
 * Implemented the initial Gradio user interface.